wnjnz/Coursea_Capstone/README.md

 # Coursea_Capstone

- capstone project for applied data science
+Thhis repo is used for the capstone project for applied data science on Coursera.